pg2455/pg2455.github.io/_posts/2025-06-20-mixed-precision/fp.md

 ---

 <div style="background-color: rgba(245, 245, 204, 0.5); padding: 10px; border-radius: 8px; border: 1px solid #e0e0b0;">
-The impressive emergent capabilities of LLMs have largely been observed as a result of scaling them to massive sizes—sometimes with hundreds of billions of parameters (e.g., 470B or 600B).
+The impressive emergent capabilities of LLMs have largely been observed as a result of scaling them to massive sizes, sometimes with hundreds of billions of parameters (e.g., 470B or 600B).
 These models are enormous, with some requiring up to 500GB of disk space.

 In response, the community has been working in two directions simultaneously:

 * On one hand, there's a push to compress the intelligence of large models into smaller, more efficient ones.
 * On the other hand, there's continued momentum toward even larger models, with trillions of parameters on the horizon.

 One promising direction to enable this is to reduce the precision used in representing model parameters.
 Traditionally, neural networks have been trained using 32-bit floating point numbers (FP32).
-To scale models more efficiently, many are now trained using 16-bit precision (FP16 or BF16)—and some even use mixed-precision formats, where certain parameters are stored in FP8 or lower.
+To scale models more efficiently, many are now trained using 16-bit precision (FP16 or BF16), and some even use mixed-precision formats, where certain parameters are stored in FP8 or lower.

-This shift introduces the need for **mixed-precision training**—techniques that maintain reliable learning despite operating at reduced numerical precision.
+This shift introduces the need for **mixed-precision training**, techniques that maintain reliable learning despite operating at reduced numerical precision.
 I explore that in detail in the [next post](/blog/2025/06/mixed-precision-mp).

 But before going there, I want to revisit a more fundamental question:
 **What is floating point representation, really?**